Gangeyadeva

 During the early part of his reign, Gangeyadeva seems to have ruled as a vassal, possibly that of the Paramara king Bhoja.
 He fought against the Chalukyas of Kalyani in an alliance with Bhoja, but was forced to retreat after some initial successes.
 In the 1030s, he raided several neighbouring kingdoms and established himself as a sovereign ruler.
 He appears to have annexed Varanasi to Kalachuri dominions.

 As a feudatory

-Gangeyadeva succeeded his father Kokalla II on the throne of Tripuri around 1015 CE.
-In his 1019 CE Mukundpur inscription, Gangeyadeva assumes the modest titles Maharha-Maha-Mahattaka and Maharaja.
+Gangeyadeva succeeded his father Kokalla II on the throne of Tripuri around 1015.
+In his 1019 Mukundpur inscription, Gangeyadeva assumes the modest titles Maharha-Maha-Mahattaka and Maharaja.
 This title is not as high as the imperial title Maharajadhiraja, which suggests that Gangeyadeva was a feudatory to another king, possibly the Paramara king Bhoja.

 Chalukyas of Kalyani

 Gangeyadeva fought a war against the Chalukyas of Kalyani, possibly as a vassal of Bhoja.
 The triple alliance of Bhoja, Gangeyadeva and Rajendra Chola engaged the Chalukya king Jayasimha II at multiple frontiers.

 The Kalachuri inscriptions boast that the king of Kuntala (that is, Jayasimha) abandoned his spear while wanting to run away from Gangeyadeva.
 The Chalukya inscriptions also claim success against their enemies.
 Thus, it appears that Gangeyadeva and his allies achieved some military successes in the beginning, but were ultimately forced to retreat.